SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Method

+While human-guided driving scene editing enables fine-grained control, it inherently limits scalability and diversity due to its reliance on manual prompting and intervention.
+To address this, SIMSplat supports VLM-driven scenario mining that automates scene augmentation at scale, integrating scenario generation, validation, and refinement within a single pipeline.

+As shown in Figure~\ref{fig:agent}, the VLM takes multi-view driving scene images as input and generates natural language prompts describing potential scene modifications.
+Each prompt is validated against a predefined set of supported editing functions to ensure feasibility.
+SIMSplat then performs visual grounding in the language-aligned 4D Gaussian scene to identify the referenced objects.
+For example, given the prompt ``Make the black car turning at the intersection go straight,'' the VLM extracts the caption ``black car turning at the intersection'' and retrieves the most relevant object from the Gaussian scene, as described in the previous section.
+Because language semantics are embedded directly into the Gaussian scene-graph nodes, object localization becomes an intrinsic property of the representation, eliminating the need for online detectors or manually specified spatial annotations.

+SIMSplat then designs object trajectories by adjusting motions (e.g., accelerating, reversing, lane changing, or turning), inserting new dynamic or static objects (e.g., adding a following vehicle or placing a roadside obstacle), or performing object replacement and removal.
+The framework supports flexible action parameterization (including speed, direction, start time, relative distance, and start/end positions) to enable diverse and fine-grained scene edits.
+Generated motions are further validated and refined by the multi-agent path refinement module to ensure global consistency, as discussed in the following section.

-Once the target or anchor object is identified, the \textit{Asset Retriever} is invoked when new assets are required.
-It retrieves appropriate assets (vehicles, pedestrians, traffic signs, or road objects such as bulldozers, barriers, and cones) from the asset bank.
-Unlike existing simulators that rely on purely virtual or static pedestrian models, our asset bank includes dynamic real pedestrian assets extracted directly from Waymo scenes, captioned with details such as ``a pedestrian walking from left to right with a red backpack.''
-This enables realistic insertion of new pedestrians and enhances the fidelity of simulations.
-The Asset Retriever also allows control over asset size, rotation, offset, and other parameters, enabling seamless insertion and iterative adjustment through multi-turn interactions.
+For new object insertion, SIMSplat retrieves appropriate assets from an asset bank covering vehicles, pedestrians, traffic signs, and road objects such as barriers, cones, and construction equipment.
+Unlike conventional simulators that rely on synthetic or static pedestrian models, our asset bank includes dynamic real-world pedestrian assets extracted directly from sensor data, each annotated with descriptive captions (e.g., ``a pedestrian walking from left to right with a red backpack''), enabling realistic insertion and improving simulation fidelity.

-Finally, the \textit{Motion Controller} is responsible for modifying or generating trajectories.
-It can adjust an existing object's motion (e.g., accelerate, decelerate, or change direction) or generate new position/trajectories for inserted objects (e.g., adding a following vehicle, placing a static obstacle, or adding a turning vehicle).
-It also supports object replacement and removal.
-The controller accepts various action parameters, such as speed, direction, start time, relative distance, and start/end positions, to flexibly guide scene editing.
-After rendering the edited scenes, users can further adjust these parameters to achieve the desired outcomes.